Arianee/docs/docs/AriaEconomy.md

 Anyone or any organisation can buy & sell Aria on public exchanges.

 The Aria spent for premium features are **automatically distributed among stakeholders** of the ecosystem so that they are incentivized to contribute.
-Redistribution goes as follow:
+Redistribution goes as follows: